Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter012.md

 "We need a methodical approach," she said finally.
 "Heal locally first, establish a base of operations, then expand our efforts systematically to the surrounding areas.
 No sense in trying to fix everything at once and burning ourselves out completely."

 Tobi nodded, back to normal speech patterns.
 "We could use our new reputation to gain official support.
 The city officials have to be worried about magical anomalies.
 If we approach them as the people who saved the Academy and stabilized the Library Spirit, they might provide resources for larger repair efforts."

-Their planning was interrupted by a sharp knock on the door.
-Dean Margarethe entered without waiting for permission, her expression grave and urgent in a way that made Lin's stomach clench with anxiety.

-"I'm sorry to disturb your recovery," she said, "but we've received troubling reports from villages around Eisenstadt.
-Magical anomalies are appearing faster than we can catalog them.
-Talking livestock, household objects gaining consciousness, fruit trees that have started walking around their orchards, and at least one confirmed case of a well that's begun dispensing advice along with water."

-The friends exchanged glances heavy with shared understanding.
-Lin felt the crushing weight of responsibility settling on her shoulders.
-The damage was spreading exactly as she'd feared, and people were already being affected by the magical instabilities she had helped create.

 "We can't delay the layline repairs," she said quietly.
 "Even though we're not fully recovered ourselves."